 - Brand awareness: Such campaigns are usually less targeted, created for long term execution and to cover larger audiences.
 The measurement of ROI can be calculated by “media value”, new traffic and social mentions.

-Why is influencer marketing in China is so effective?
+Why is KOL marketing in China is so effective?

 In China when you start hearing about something new it often means you are probably already too late to the party, but when it comes to KOL marketing, this is not the case at all.